PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 He stopped.
 He was sure he could stay at the inn here, at this tiny village tonight.

 Behind him the two were arguing; he could hear them: the girl with the boots did not want to get lost in the forest, the boy with the cow wanted to get home.
 The girl said: “The boots didn't work like that.”, the boy getting a little frustrated.
-Her final gambit: to plead caution for her own sake, for fear of getting lost again.
+Her final gambit: to plead caution for her own sake.
 They stopped talking; the boy apparently swayed.

 The well dressed, travelling man turned around.
 He could see the two strangers with the cow.
 They had their backs to him, except the cow, which faced him.